scottzirkel/wordpress-base/README.md

 #WordPress Base Files

-This is what I use to stat my WordPress projects.
+This is what I use to start my WordPress projects.
 It's based on the work that [swalkingshaw](https://github.com/swalkinshaw) has done with [Roots](http://roots.io).

 Installs the following: